 On Dec.
 8, 2010, Space Exploration Technologies Corporation, or SpaceX, launched the first privately owned ship ever to return safely from Earth orbit.
-The Dragon capsule, propelled to space atop a two-stage SpaceX Falcon 9 rocket, had just made history, but its brash, young founder, PayPal entrepreneur and Tesla motors CEO Elon Musk, didn't rest on his laurels: Not long after, he made the surprising claim that, within three years, the company could send astronauts to space at $20 million a pop.
+The Dragon capsule, propelled to space atop a two-stage SpaceX Falcon 9 rocket, had made history, but its famous founder,Elon Musk, didn't rest on his laurels: Not long after, he made the surprising claim that, within three years, his company would send astronauts to space at $20 million a pop.

-Whether Musk makes his deadline or not, SpaceX's successes thus far, added to its $1.6 billion contract with NASA to haul cargo to the International Space Station (ISS), equate to a major player in the commercial space race.
-In fulfilling the contract, the company hopes to set another record, by becoming the first private space company to send an uncrewed spacecraft to the ISS in late March 2012 [source: MSNBC].
+Once viewed as a dark horse, SpaceX moved to the head of the pack in the years following Dragon's historical orbit.
+In fulfilling its $1.6 billion contract with NASA to haul cargo to the International Space Station (ISS), the company set another record, becoming the first private space enterprise to send an uncrewed spacecraft to the ISS [sources: Kramer; MSNBC].

 But its successful resupply runs to and from the ISS only mark the beginning of the company's ambitions.
 Ultimately, the aim is to turn the Dragon cargo container into a seven-seat manned minivan, and SpaceX has begun that transition process.

 In September 2013, SpaceX became embroiled in a legal wrangle with Blue Origin and the U.S. Government Accountability Office over whether private-sector bids on NASA's launch pad 39A would be winner-take-all, or would support a multi-user model.
 The outcome could have serious ramifications for companies seeking to dominate the available infrastructure [source: Boyle].